FELIPEACASTRO/finops-aws-bdr/replit.md

 ## Overview

 FinOps AWS is an enterprise-grade serverless solution for intelligent AWS cost analysis, usage monitoring, and optimization recommendations.
 This Python application, designed to run as an AWS Lambda function, is a **world-class FinOps product** offering comprehensive financial analysis, operational monitoring, and optimization insights for AWS environments across **253 services**.
+Now evolved into an **Automated Financial Consultant** using Amazon Q Business for intelligent report generation.

 ## User Preferences